Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

-# These instructions are about how to use the DRM feature
+# How to configure and test DRM feature
 RMS supports Google Widevine, Microsof PlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
 You can find full Platform Compatibility table here: https://www.drm.cloud/platform-compatibility.
 RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on EZDRM https://www.ezdrm.com